SouradeepBasu1996/GenAIMicroservice/README.md

-Here is the JSON payload example for this.
+<pre> Here is the JSON payload example for this.

+'''json
     {
     "projectName": "helloAiProject",
     "groupId": "com.online.market",
     "artifactId": "helloAiProject",